difo23/100-days-of-code-site/src/pages/day-6.md

 draft: false
 ---

-# Day 6/100 Solving interview problems with Rust
+# Day 6/100 Solving interview problem with Rust

 ## Problem k The Closest elements with pivot: